Otto background

 Attackers can also use this exploit by bypassing the authentication process to steal user session cookies or valid session IDs.
 For example, the attacker can create a legitimate admin session with the 'username=admin' cookie in the HTTP request code.
 Once accessed, they can download harmful firmware and modify the system settings.

-Impact of authentication bypass
+What are recent examples of authentication bypass vulnerabilities?

 Authentication bypass is one of the most common security threats that can compromise data integrity.
 There can be several damaging effects that might occur with an authentication bypass vulnerability.